qm2/gpress/README.md

 block size is 2000 by default

-7. To do queries on compressed expression file from a specified folder,
+7. To do id search on compressed expression file from a specified folder,
 ```
 ./gpress -qe [id] [folder]
 ```